Carolien Stolte

 PhD candidates

-Carolien Stolte's research focuses on the international history of South Asia.
-Her current project, entitled Southern Crossings: Indian activists and the Afro-Asian moment in the early Cold War, is funded by an NWO VENI grant (2018-2022).
-Stolte is editor-in-chief of the journal Itinerario (Cambridge University Press) as well as co-editor of the book series Global Connections: Routes and Roots (Leiden University Press).
-From 2012-2014 she coordinated the Cosmopolis Project.
-She was a Niels Stensen Postdoctoral Fellow at Harvard University (2014-2015) and serves as a member of the Executive Council of the World History Association (2016-2019).
+Carolien Stolte's research and teaching focuses modern global history with a concentration on South Asia.
+She is the editor-in-chief of the book series Global Connections: Routes and Routes with Leiden University Press.
+She was a Niels Stensen Postdoctoral Fellow at Harvard University (2014-2015) and served as a member of the Executive Council of the World History Association (2016-2019).

 Research

-The Afro-Asian Networks project which Carolien Stolte co-directs with PI Su Lin Lewis has resulted in a Manifesto (Radical History Review 2018), which highlights the multiple modes of internationalism by which Asian and African actors navigated and subverted the power dynamics of the early Cold War.
-Two special issues are forthcoming in the Journal of World History (2019) and the Journal of Social History (2019).
+The Afro-Asian Networks project which Carolien Stolte co-directs with Su Lin Lewis has resulted in two special issues in the Journal of World History and the Journal of Social History.
+The research collective’s ‘Manifesto’ in Radical History Review highlights the multiple modes of internationalism by which Asian and African actors navigated and subverted the power dynamics of the early Cold War.
 The project can also be followed through its blog and twitter feed.
-Carolien continues working on these themes through her current VENI-funded project "Southern Crossings", which focuses on Indian trade unionists, peace activists, and feminists in the Afro-Asian movement.
+Carolien continued working on these themes through her VENI-funded project "Southern Crossings" (2018-2022).
+From 2022, The Afro-Asian Networks Collective also works with the Non-Aligned News Research Partnership, a project funded with the Social Sciences and Humanities Research Council of Canada.

 Books